-Time and hindsight can bring the kind of clarity which, if we take care to check our shifting assumptions in light of new evidence duly reflected on, can transcend the merely self-serving.
-Looking back on well over a decade of divergence from my natural peer group in the liberal intelligentsia, it’s clear that while I did not always debate with ept, tact or even decorum, at root of my dissent was a growing disparity in worldview, even when specific issues seemed unconnected:
+Time and hindsight can bring the kind of clarity which, provided we take care to monitor and continually adjust our evolving understanding in light of new evidence duly reflected on, goes beyond the complacently self-serving.
+Looking back on over a decade of divergence from my natural peer group in the liberal intelligentsia, it’s clear that while I did not always debate with ept, tact or even decorum, at root of my dissent was a growing disparity in worldview, even on issues seemingly unconnected:

 - Brexit, where most of my arguments were with middle class Brits who’d voted Remain.
-(As, with peg on nose given the EU’s true status as a junior imperialism whose US capture would half a decade on become clearer through its economically suicidal participation in the proxy war on Russia in Ukraine, had this middle class Brit.)
+(As, with peg on nose given the EU’s status as a junior imperialism whose US capture would half a decade on become clearer through its economically suicidal participation in the proxy war on Russia in Ukraine, had this middle class Brit.)
 Brexit unleashed hitherto concealed ‘liberal’ disdain for the left-behinds with no second homes in France or Spain, and a shrinking job market in which migrant Romanians posed a more visible threat than rentier driven export of manufacturing to the global south.
-It seldom occurred to latte sipping Remainers that exclusion from globalism’s upside, not xenophobia, had however deludedly driven the Leave vote.
-Contempt was compounded by stupidity.
-All the polls showed that a second referendum would at best secure a 1-2% majority in favour of overturning June 2016 but millions of my peers insisted on their ‘right’ to a re-run.
-Did they not see this as a recipe for civil war?
-Or were they just too full of righteous ire to care?
+It seldom occurred to latte sipping Remainers that exclusion from globalism’s upside, not xenophobia, had however misguidedly driven the Leave vote.
+Contempt was compounded by recklessness.
+All the polls pointed to a second referendum securing at best a 1-2% majority for overturning the June 23 result but millions of my peers insisted on their ‘right’ to a re-run.
+Could they not see that this was a recipe for civil war?
+Or were they too high on righteous fury to care?

-- The true nature of the West’s dirty war on Syria, in which it harnessed violent terrorist proxies – Al Qaeda cut-outs risibly dubbed ‘moderate Islamists’ – to further US writ in the oil rich and geostrategically pivotal Middle East as a dying hence triply dangerous empire drunk on American Exceptionalism and addicted to the illusion of Full Spectrum Dominance refuses to accept multipolarity.
+- The true nature of the West’s dirty war on Syria, in which it harnessed violent terrorist proxies – Al Qaeda cut-outs risibly dubbed ‘moderate Islamists’ – to further US writ in the oil rich, geostrategically pivotal Middle East as a dying hence triply dangerous empire, drunk on Exceptionalist hubris and bent on Full Spectrum Dominance, refuses to accept multipolarity.
 As I would put it in a post of 2024:

 Syria was for me transformative, almost single-handedly inspiring this site.
 By now even I, slow of uptake, had cottoned on to an empire looking to set the Middle East ablaze in the name of ‘bringing democracy’, and in the ashes build a new regional order answerable to Washington.

-One, for all their many progressive beliefs, liberals have no real grasp of class in its oppositional sense, nor the corollary that on matters which cut to the heart of ruling class interests – no longer those of industrial capital but of rentier elites who captured government decades ago – Western democracy is a fiction.
+One, for all their progressive instincts, liberals have little real grasp of class in its oppositional sense, nor the corollary that on matters which cut to the heart of ruling class interests – no longer those of industrial capital but of rentier elites who captured government decades ago – Western democracy is a fiction.
 It is impossible to vote against the banks, Big Oil, Big Pharma or the FIRE sectors whichever party is in office.

 The crimes of the USA have been systematic, constant, vicious, remorseless, but few have talked about them.
 You have to hand it to America.
 It has exercised a quite clinical manipulation of power worldwide while masquerading as a force for universal good.
 It’s a brilliant, even witty, highly successful act of hypnosis – Harold Pinter, Nobel Acceptance Speech 2005

-Three, and speaking of controlling the narrative, Western liberals may frequently express irritation at our corporate media yet continue to turn to its seemingly progressive segments – in my country Guardian, BBC and Economist; in others Le Monde, Der Spiegel, NYT, WSJ, Sydney Morning Herald and El Pais – for light on matters where those media are systemically incapable of supplying the stuff.
-As I put it in a paragraph written some years ago and subsequently recycled many times:
+Three, and speaking of controlling the narrative, Western liberals frequently express irritation at our corporate media yet continue to turn to its ‘progressive’ wing – in my country Guardian, BBC and Economist; in others Le Monde, Der Spiegel, NYT, WSJ, Sydney Morning Herald and El Pais – for light on matters where those media are systemically incapable of supplying the stuff.
+As I put it in a paragraph written some years ago and since recycled many times:

 On many matters our ‘quality’ media serve us passably well but this enables a greater lie.
 They must show themselves trustworthy even if it embarrasses high office.
 (Not only does long term capacity to manufacture consent depend on it.
 So too, on pain of losing market share, do their business models.)
 But the trust gained helps them mislead us, more by lies of omission than commission, on matters of critical concern to the power they ultimately serve.
 Never more so than when vilifying states and leaders in the way of empire designs.

-For more on why corporate media, however feistily oppositional on things by no means always trivial, are systemically incapable, in ways that need not suppose conscious mendacity on the part of editors and journalists, of speaking the truth, the whole truth and nothing but the truth on issues that go to the heart of power, see these posts: Britain decides! … Monolithic control at the Guardian? … What of ideology when reality intrudes?
+For more on why corporate media, however feistily oppositional on things not always trivial, are incapable in ways that need not suppose conspiracy and deceit – nor, a-priori, rule out either – of speaking the truth, the whole truth and nothing but on issues that go to the heart of power, see these posts: Britain decides! … Monolithic control at the Guardian? … What of ideology when reality intrudes?

 As Michael Caine would say: “not a lot of people know that”.